gaelmarhic/Quadrant/README.md

 and then apply it in the `build.gradle` file of one of your `Android` modules (`app` or `library`):

+If you are using a `Kotlin` script or prefer to use the `Plugins DSL`, please check [here](https://plugins.gradle.org/plugin/com.gaelmarhic.quadrant) how to do it.

 ```groovy
 apply plugin: "com.gaelmarhic.quadrant"
 ```